Down Syndrome Western Australia thumbnail.

 Get in Touch

 We look forward to hearing from you.
-DSWA has a small staff, and at times staff may not be present at the office.
-Our phone has an answering service, please do leave a message and key staff will be notified by email and return your call as soon as possible.
-We would love to meet you in person, to ensure we are here to meet you, please call the office to ensure the person you need to see will be in.
+DSWA has a small staff, and at times we may not be present at the office.
+Our phone has an answering service, we encourage you to leave a message and key staff will be notified by email of your call.
+We will return calls as soon as possible.
+We love meeting you in person, please call before you come to ensure someone is here to meet you.

 Phone: 61-8 6182 3690